 When the price is above and below the value areas, this represents a possible ideal buying or selling point.

 There are many pros to Market Profile Charts.
 Perhaps the most obvious pro is that they can help traders visualize the market by displaying key data points in an easily understandable way.
 Market Profile Charts can also help traders identify and trade with the “true” supply and demand in the market, which can lead to more successful trades.

 People who use the market profile chart become evangelists for the cause.
 They believe it offers unique insights into buy and sell opportunities.
 It can be a good option if you are a quick-fire day trader.

 The cons of Market Profile Charts

-There are a few cons of Market Profile charts.
+There are a few cons to market profile charts.
 First, they can be difficult to understand and use, especially for beginner traders.
 Second, they can be static and don’t always show the most up-to-date market information.
-Finally, they can be expensive since you need to subscribe to a service that provides this chart type.
+Finally, they can be expensive since you must subscribe to a service that provides this chart type.